NVIDIA/numba-cuda/docs/source/reference/types.rst

 .. function:: numba.cuda.bf16.hrint(h)
-    Round ``h`` to the nearest integer value in nv_bfloat16 floating-point format, with bfloat16way cases rounded to the nearest even integer value.
+    Round ``h`` to the nearest integer value in nv_bfloat16 floating-point format, with halfway cases rounded to the nearest even integer value.

 .. function:: numba.cuda.bf16.hsqrt(a)
     Calculates bfloat16 square root of input ``a`` in round-to-nearest-even mode.